-What do you need to do?
+What should you do?

-Determining whether your organisation is a “Financial Institution” under these rules is the first and most crucial step.
+Determining whether your organisation is a financial institution under these rules is the first and most crucial step.

 Financial Institutions must register with the tax authorities.
 For Hong Kong Financial Institutions this will be the Hong Kong Inland Revenue Department (IRD) and, in some cases, the US Internal Revenue Service (IRS).